Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Experimental Setup

-Unlike previous studies that used only the training portions specified in each dataset, we re-split our training data to include distinct topics from all other datasets (CLEF TAR and Seed Collection) that are not included in the test portion of the respective dataset.
+Unlike previous studies that used only the training portions specified in each dataset, we re-split our training data to include distinct topics from all other datasets (CLEF TAR Collection and Seed Collection) that are not included in the test portion of the respective dataset.
 We chose this strategy due to the uneven allocation of training data across the datasets we use.
-For instance, the Seed-collection dataset contains no training topics, whereas CLEF-TAR 2017 comprises 20 training topics, and CLEF-TAR 2019-dta holds 80 topics.
+For instance, the Seed Collection dataset contains no training topics, whereas CLEF-2017 comprises 20~training topics, and CLEF-2019-DTA holds 80~topics.
 By incorporating training data from a range of sources, we aim to establish a more balanced and comprehensive training environment for our fine-tuned models.